erick-guerra/python-oop-learning/Python Beyond the Basics - Object-Oriented Programming - Working Files/Chapter 4/0_Notes.md

 ---
 # Multiple Inheritance And The Lookup Tree

-> - Any class can inherti from multiple classes.
+> - Any class can inherit from multiple classes.
 > - Python normally use 'depth-first' order when searching inheriting classes.
 > - But when two classes inherit from the same class, Python eliminates the first mention of that class from the mro (metod resolution order)